tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

     </p>

     <p>
       (The process improvement from this section is almost always “you spent all the time talking” (aimed at me).
-But, seriously, how can you answer questions about a whole company in less than an hour AND not talk most of the time…sheesh.)
+But, seriously, how can you answer questions about a whole company in less than an hour AND not talk most of the time...sheesh.)
     </p>

     <p>